2009 New York Yankees season: Controversies

 In early 2009, before spring training, third baseman Alex Rodriguez admitted to using steroids while playing for the Texas Rangers during the 2001–2003 seasons.
-This happened right before a hip injury to Rodriguez, and that stopped his playing time from early March until mid-May.
-A-Rod would come back with a bang, having a 3-run homer on the first pitch he had seen since early spring training.
+This happened right before a hip injury to Rodriguez that required surgery.
+This kept him out from early March until mid-May.
+A-Rod would come back with a bang, hitting a three-run homer on the first pitch he saw since early spring training.

 Former manager Joe Torre, who at the time was managing with the Los Angeles Dodgers, published a book called The Yankee Years about his time in New York that criticized Steinbrenner, Cashman, and Rodriguez, among others.

 Midseason transactions

-The Yankees traded prospects Eric Fryer and Casey Erickson for OF/3B Eric Hinske of the Pittsburgh Pirates.
+On June 30, the Yankees traded prospects Eric Fryer and Casey Erickson for OF/3B Eric Hinske of the Pittsburgh Pirates.

-They traded a player to be named later for Colorado Rockies minor leaguer Jason Hirsh.

-Hours before the trading deadline, the Yankees traded catching prospect Chase Weems to the Cincinnati Reds for 3B Jerry Hairston Jr.
+On July 31, hours before the trade deadline, the Yankees traded catching prospect Chase Weems to the Cincinnati Reds for 3B Jerry Hairston Jr.

-On August 7, 2009, the Yankees also traded for P Chad Gaudin for a player to be named later.
+On August 7, 2009, the Yankees traded for pitcher Chad Gaudin for a player to be named later.
+They traded a player to be named later for Colorado Rockies minor league pitcher Jason Hirsh.

-They have signed several minor league free agents throughout the season such as Russ Ortiz, Josh Towers, Brian Peterson and Yurendell de Caster.
-They also released players such as Jason Johnson and Justin Leone.
+They also signed several minor league free agents throughout the season such as Russ Ortiz, Josh Towers, Brian Peterson and Yurendell de Caster.
+They also released players such as Jason Johnson, Angel Berroa, Brett Tomko, Kevin Cash, and Justin Leone.
 Todd Linden was sold to a Japanese League team per his request.

+Steven Jackson was designated for assignment, then claimed off waivers by the Pittsburgh Pirates in May.
+Jose Veras was designated for assignment and traded to the Cleveland Indians for cash in June.
+Anthony Claggett was designated for assignment and claimed by the Pirates in September.

 Roster

 Preseason

 In March, Alex Rodriguez was diagnosed a hip injury and underwent surgery, sidelining him for 6 to 9 weeks.
-The Yankees announced that journeyman Cody Ransom would start the season as the third baseman; Ramiro Peña was assigned the back-up infielder spot.
+The Yankees announced that journeyman Cody Ransom would start the season as the third baseman.
+Ramiro Peña was assigned the back-up infielder spot.